Vani-2407/women-harassment-reporting-system/README.md

 - MySQL

 Gettting started:
-   1.Clone the repository
+   -Clone the repository
-   2.Import the database schema
+   -Import the database schema
-   3.Configure the database connection
+   -Configure the database connection

  Server used:
-   Xampp server
+   -Xampp server

 To set up your Women Harassment Reporting System project, you'll need :
 Using XAMPP makes it easier!